muhammad-junaid1/muhammad-junaid1/README.md

 <br/>

 ## 🌟 About Me
-- 👦 Entering my 20s
-- 📍  From Islamabad, Pakistan
-- 💻 A self-taught developer
-- 🎓 Studying Software Engineering at FAST
+- Loving TypeScript & React at the moment
-- 🌱 Learning DSA
+- Learning DSA along the way
-- 👨‍💻 Love the Harvard's CS50
-- 👯 Looking to collaborate on anything interesting
+- Trying to come up with new ideas and work on them
-- 🎬 Silicon Valley (2014)

-- 🎉 Fun fact: 😶
+- I'm self-taught
 <br/>

 ## 👀 At the moment